endlesstravel/Love2dCS/README.md

 ---
 Love2dCS is a C# Wrapper for [LÖVE game engine](https://love2d.org/), it can be used your C# based Application.

 Love2dCS was designed to be as close as possible to the original LÖVE API, as such the documentation provided from LÖVE largely covers usage of Love2dCS.
-There is a slight difference between Love2dCS and LÖVE where is <*In development ...*>.
+There is a slight difference between Love2dCS and LÖVE where is :

+* The `love.math` module in Love2dCS is `Love2D.mathf`
+* Most index begin from 1 at LÖVE.
+However, index will begin from 0 at Love2dCS
+* *More in development ... *

 Love2dCS currently supports Windows x86.
 The next step will be to support windows x64.
 Linux and OSX temporarily was not supported.